ijlyttle/vembedr/checklist-new-service.md

-When adding a new service, say TicTok, we need to make sure that we add it everywhere:
+When adding a new service, say TikTok, we need to make sure that we add it everywhere:

 ## Code

 Maybe split up be service so that we can just add the file.

+To determine service:

+- `get_service()`: `R/parse.R`

+Methods based on service:

 - `use_start_time()`: `use_start_time.R`
-- `get_service()`: `R/parse.R`
 - `.parse()`: `R/parse.R`
 - `get_iframe()`: `R/iframe.R`